 We raise Icelandic sheep which are triple purpose sheep (meat, wool and dairy).
 The reason that we chose this breed is because of its hardiness and the mild flavor of the meat due to the low amount of lanolin.
 We were also really intrigued by the variation of color and quality of its wool.

-We have a small herd of dairy goats that we use for invasive plant management on the farm as well as on the surrounding Western Pennsylvania Conservancy's Plain Grove Fens Natural Area.
+We have a small herd of dairy goats that we use for invasive plant management and dairy production on the farm as well as on the surrounding Western Pennsylvania Conservancy's Plain Grove Fens Natural Area.